-Zipf's law is used to statistically analyze probability distributions that follow a discrete power law.
-For example, if the distribution of $N$ can be approximated by a logarithmic relation with a parameter $k$, then Eqn.
-(2.1) holds.
-Zipf's law is related to the Riemann zeta function $\zeta(s) = \sum_{n = 1}^{\infty}\frac{1}{n^s}$ as follows:
+Zipf's law is commonly used to analyze discrete probability distributions that follow a power law.
+In particular, if the distribution of $N$ can be approximated by a logarithmic relation with parameter $k$, then Eqn.~(1) applies.
+Zipf's law is closely related to the Riemann zeta function $ \zeta(s)=\sum_{n=1}^{\infty}\frac{1}{n^{s}} $, as shown below: